-Note: since this program was brand new for Fall 2018, the Advisement Reports may still have some issues to be worked out.
+Note: this program was brand new for Fall 2018.
 All SDS majors are expected to meet with an advisor in the Math Center at least once a semester.

 All SDS majors are required to complete a computer programming course, regardless of the degree selected.
 Choose one course:(*)

 - CSC 110— Introduction to Computer Programming I

 - ISTA 130— Computational Thinking and Doing

 (*)Either CSC 110 or ISTA 130 is recommended for most students.
 As an alternative, more advanced students may use CSC 120 to fill the requirement.
 Contact the Computer Science department for more information about placement into CSC 120.
 Students may complete both ECE 175 AND BE 205 to fulfill the requirement.